Marketplace eCommerce

 When choosing a marketplace software platform, it's important to plan for future growth.
 Investing in the right platform will make it easier to scale the business as it takes off, allowing for the quick addition of thousands or even millions of listings with the help of additional cloud servers.
 When researching marketplace eCommerce platforms, ensure that you choose a platform that can scale with your needs.

-One of the biggest advantages of a marketplace business model is that there is no money tied up in inventory, allowing incoming funds to be reinvested back into the business and used to grow.
+One of the biggest advantages of building a marketplace—and its model— is that there is no money tied up in inventory, allowing incoming funds to be reinvested back into the business and used to grow.
 This allows for planning for 10X growth if the business takes off quickly, without the risk of outgrowing the platform before it has a chance to succeed.

 The Power of Increased User Numbers